AlexisAtioNet/ationetdevconnect/ATIONet-RevoPAY_Technician-EN.md

   <img src="Content/Images/RevoPAYTechnician/AuthenticationMethods.png" alt="ationetlogo" width="300"/>

   <div style="max-width: 700px;">
     If the Remember Session checkbox is <strong>checked</strong> and afterwards, you login correctly, next time you enter the app, instead of completing the user/password fields, they will already be filled with the last completed information.
-Besides, if your device has any Authentication method active, such as PIN, Pattern, Fingerprint or Facial recognicion, it will ask you to authenticate. <br/><br/>
+Besides, if your device has any Authentication method active, such as PIN, Pattern, Fingerprint or Facial recognition, it will ask you to authenticate. <br/><br/>
-    If you have more that one Authentication mehtod active, you will be able to choose which one to use!
+    If you have more that one Authentication method active, you will be able to choose which one to use!
-    After authenticating, you will atomatically log in!
+    After authenticating, you will automatically log in!
   </div>
 </div>